Middleware And Listeners¶

 Middleware are functions which are executed before or after requests to the server.
 They can be used to modify the request to or response from user-defined handler functions.

-Additionally, Sanic provides listeners which allow you to run code at various points of your application’s lifecycle.
+Additionally, Sanic providers listeners which allow you to run code at various points of your application's lifecycle.

 There are two types of middleware: request and response.
 Both are declared

 @app.middleware decorator, with the decorator's parameter being a

 receives both the request and the response as arguments.